AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 {% include posts/picture.html img="flashes" ext="JPG" alt="The number of flashes that occur with those settings." %}

+Note the `TODO` comment above the yield statement—we have one final step remaining.

 {% include linkedHeading.html heading="3.
 Make the Player Flash While Invincible" level=2 %}

+Invincibility now works—you can verify this with the debug logs.
+But we'd like to give the player some sort of indication that they're currently invulnerable to damage.
+Making the player flash is the traditional approach and is a great example of **visual feedback**.

-The easiest way to simulate flashing is to repeatedly scale the player's model (or sprite, for 2D) between `0` and `1` during each iteration of the loop.
+The easiest way to make a player flash in Unity is to repeatedly scale the player's model (or sprite, for 2D) between `0` and `1` during each iteration of the loop.
 So first, we need to actually get ahold of the player model.
-We'll add a member for it:
+We'll add a member variable for it:

 ```csharp
 [SerializeField]
 private GameObject model;
 ```

-**Note**: For this tutorial to work, the Player should consist of a root object (e.g., `MainPlayer`) that has a collision box and the Player script attached to it.
-Nested under that object should be the player's model (e.g., `Model`) as a separate object:
+**Note**: For this tutorial to work, the Player should consist of a root object (e.g., `MainPlayer`) that has a Collider and the Player script attached to it.
+Nested under that object should be the player's model (e.g., `Model`) as a separate object, with whatever shaders, materials, sprites, etc. that you're using (in my case, that's the angry-looking ghost):

 {% include posts/picture.html img="model" ext="JPG" alt="The object hierarchy of the player." shadow=false %}

 **This is important**!
-You should not use the root player object as the model.
-If you do, this could lead to some very game-breaking bugs, as scaling the root object would also scale the player's collider.
+We're going to scale the sprite/model.
+You should not treat the root player object as the model.
+If you do, this could lead to some very game-breaking bugs, as we'd effectively end up scaling the collider too.

-In your editor, go ahead and drag the model object into the appropriate slot in the Player script, like so:
+In your editor, drag and drop the model object into the appropriate slot in the Player script, like so:

 {% include posts/picture.html img="add-model" ext="GIF" alt="Adding the model object to the player script." shadow=false %}